Supplier-Squad-NYU/suppliers/README.md

 #To run bdd tests
 behave

-#At this point the website will be live
+#At this point the website will be live on port 5000

 #exit out of the vm shell back to your host computer
 exit